-Please take some time to review some of the organizations with which LBUMC is involved with locally, nationally, and internationally via the tabs below.
+Please click the following tabs to review some of the organizations in which LBUMC is involved locally, nationally, and internationally:

 The city of Laguna Beach established a temporary overnight shelter for homeless adults on Laguna Canyon Road called the Alternative Sleeping Location.
 Laguna Beach’s Friendship Shelter, under contract with the City, operates the program every day from 5:00 PM-10:00 AM, providing a safe alternative for Laguna’s chronically homeless.
 Every evening an organization, or church, will bring dinner to Laguna Beach’s Alternative Sleeping Location where about 70 people show up to eat and get a good night’s rest in a safe and warm environment.
 The Laguna Beach United Methodist Church team is proud to provide dinner every Wednesday evening.
 For more information on Friendship Shelter, please visit their website: Friendship Shelter.